kqarryzada/NeoDefaults/docs/FAQ.md

 &nbsp;

+**Q:** My custom HUD looks a bit different after installing NeoDefaults.
+How do I change it back?

+**A:** NeoDefaults makes some minor HUD adjustments that are designed for use with the stock HUD.
+If you installed everything NeoDefaults recommends, these HUD modifications may not play nicely with your HUD.
+You can resolve this by deleting the `neodefaults-hud-tweaks.vpk ` file in the `tf/custom` directory.

+&nbsp;

 **Q:** Where can I learn more about customizing TF2 with scripts/config files?

 **A:** woolen has [a great video](https://youtu.be/cRGW4a1K_Io) where he explains his personal